samhyams/samhyams.github.io/_posts/2024-10-30-beacon-rth-part1.md

 I added some detailed logging to the script to record where and when the script hung, which finally allowed some minor success in seeing the navigation algorithm function in real life.
 After a few mid-air reboots, the script started to respond and turn the aircraft towards home:

 ![Initial response](beacon_hitl_gps0.png)
-_Flight test initial navigation script response_
+_Flight test initial navigation script response.
+Black arrow shows direction of flight_

 After a few turn commands, the script stopped requesting further turns for an unknown reason, but it was encouraging to see some proof of success, no matter how small!
 I made some more minor adjustments to the script setup, and achieved some more convincing results:

 ![Long duration response](beacon_hitl_gps1.png)
-_Flight test navigation response extended_
+_Flight test navigation response extended.
+Black arrow shows direction of flight_

 These initial attempts were made using a distance to home calculated from the GPS coordinates, as this was used in SITL testing, but - as described above - the navigation algorithm should perform identically irrespective of the home distance source.
 Clearly, the script is functioning as expected as the aircraft 'orbits' the home point with the switches between turning left and right obvious, but the script still hangs at some point, after which the aircraft flies along the last commanded heading.
 One final test was performed with the LoRa ranging measurement active for the distance to home measurement:

-![LoRa ranging flight test response](beacon_hitl_lora0.png) _Flight test response with LoRa ranging enabled_
+![LoRa ranging flight test response](beacon_hitl_lora0.png) _Flight test response with LoRa ranging enabled.
+Black arrow shows direction of flight_

 Clearly not the expected result, showing a circular loiter being pushed downwind, but the cause was simple - the ground end of the LoRa link had turned off since the power draw was so low that the power bank had deactivated the output!
 This results in a measured home distance of 0 metres on the aircraft, and backtesting in SITL with a constant 0 m distance to home shows the same orbit-in-place behaviour as observed in the flight test.